-A person is physically qualified to drive a commercial motor vehicle if that person does not use any drug or substance identified in 21 CFR 1308.II, an amphetamine, a narcotic, or other habit-forming drug.
-A driver may use a non-Schedule I drug or substance that is identified in the other Schedules in 21 part 1308 if the substance or drug is prescribed by a licensed medical practitioner who: (A) is familiar with the driver's medical history, and assigned duties; and (B) has advised the driver that the prescribed substance or drug will not adversely affect the driver's ability to safely operate a commercial motor vehicle.
+A person is physically qualified to drive a commercial motor vehicle if that person does not use any drug or substance identified in 21 CFR 1308.II, Schedule I, an amphetamine, a narcotic, or any other habit-forming drug.
+A driver may use a non-schedule I drug or substance that is identified in the other Schedules in 21 part 1308 if the substance or drug is prescribed by a licensed medical practitioner who: (A) is familiar with the driver's medical history, and assigned duties, and (B) has advised the driver that the prescribed substance or drug will not adversely affect the driver's ability to safely operate a commercial motor vehicle.

 This exception does not apply to methadone.
 The intent of the medical certification process is to medically evaluate a driver to ensure that the driver has no medical condition which interferes with the safe performance of driving tasks on a public road.
-If a driver uses an amphetamine, a narcotic, or any other habit forming drug, it may be cause for the driver to be found medically unqualified.
-If a driver uses a Schedule I drug or substance, it will be cause for the driver to be found medically unqualified.
+If a driver uses a Schedule I drug or other substance, an amphetamine, a narcotic or any other habit-forming drug, it may be cause for the driver to be found medically unqualified.
 Motor carriers are encouraged to obtain a practitioner's written statement about the effects on transportation safety of the use of a particular drug.

-A test for controlled substances is not required as part of the biennial certification process.
+A test for controlled substances is not required as part of this biennial certification process.
 The FMCSA or the driver's employer should be contacted directly for information on controlled substances and alcohol testing under Part 382 of the FMCSRs.

 The term "uses" is designed to encompass instances of prohibited drug use determined by a physician through established medical means.

 This may or may not involve body fluid testing.
 If body fluid testing takes place, positive test results should be confirmed by a second test of greater specificity.
 The term "habit-forming" is intended to include any drug or medication generally recognized as capable of becoming habitual, and which may impair the user's ability to operate a commercial motor vehicle safely.

-The driver is medically unqualified for the duration of the prohibited drug(s) use and until a second examination show the driver is free from the prohibited drug(s) use.
-Recertification may involve a substance abuse evaluation, the successful completion of a drug rehabilitation program, and a negative drug test result.
-Additionally, given that the certification period is normally two years, the examiner has the option to certify for a period less than 2 years if this examiner determines more frequent monitoring is required.

-(See Conference on Neurological Disorders and Commercial Drivers and Conference on Psychiatric Disorders and Commercial Drivers at:
+The driver is medically unqualified for the duration of the prohibited drug(s) use and until a second examination shows the driver is free from the prohibited drug(s) use.
+Recertification may involve a substance abuse evaluation, the successful completion of a drug rehabilitation program, and negative drug test result.
+Additionally, given that the certification period is normally two years, the examiner has the option to certify for a period of less than 2 years if this examiner determines more frequent monitoring is required.
+(See Conference on Neurological Disorders and Commercial Drivers and Conference on Psychiatric Disorders and Commercial Drivers at: www.fmcsa.dot.gov/rulesregs/medreports.htm)

-Alchoholism §391.41(b)(13)
+Alcoholism §391.41(b)(13)

-A person is physically qualified to drive a commercial motor vehicle if that person:

-Has no current clinical diagnosis of alcoholism.
+A person is physically qualified to drive a commercial motor vehicle if that person: Has no current clinical diagnosis of alcoholism.

 The term "current clinical diagnosis of" is specifically designed to encompass a current alcoholic illness or those instances where the individual's physical condition has not fully stabilized, regardless of the time element.
-If an individual shows signs of having an alcohol-use problem, he or she should be referred to a specialist.
+If an individual shows signs of having an alcoholuse problem, he or she should be referred to a specialist.
 After counseling and/or treatment, he or she may be considered for certification.